cscart/docs/user_guide/manage_products/products/product_attributes.rst

 *	**Tags** - Tags that have been added to the product.
 Start typing in this field to add a new tag.
 You can choose among the existing variants or create a new tag.

-Configuration
-*************

-Requires commercial license.

-This tab appears if the **Configurable** check box is selected in the **Add-ons** tab.
-The configuration may include several product groups, i.e. components of the configurable products that customer can select on the storefront.

-*	**Position** - Position of the group relatively to the position of the other groups in the list.
-*	**Step** - Step at which the component appears.
-*	**Group name** - Name of the product group that the component belongs to.
-*	**Default configuration products** - Products selected in the configuration by default.
-*	**Required** - If selected, the customer must choose a product belonging to the group.

 Attachments
 ***********

 Requires commercial license.

 This tab contains product attachments, which are files associated with the products.
-Unlike the contents of the **Files** tab, the files that appear here are available for non-downloadable products as well.
+Unlike the contents of the **Files to sell** tab, the files that appear here are available for non-downloadable products as well.
 Each attachment can have the following attributes:

 *	**Name** - Name of the product attachment.
 *	**Position** - Position of the attachment relatively to the position of the other product attachments.
 *	**File** - File that is used as the product attachment.
 The file can be uploaded from a local computer or the server file system, or it can be a link to a remote location where the file is physically located.
 *	**User groups** - `User groups <http://docs.cs-cart.com/4.3.x/user_guide/users/user_groups/index.html>`_ whose members the attachment is available for.

+In `this article <http://docs.cs-cart.com/4.3.x/user_guide/manage_products/products/attaching_files_to_products.html>`_ you can read more about attachments.

 Required products
 *****************